IdasLam/15-puzzle/README.md

 - When completing the puzzle there should be a prompt on the screen.

 ### Modifications
 Most of the requirements where followed however some changes where made.
 The modifications where made in regard with no set deadline.
+This project was developed under a span of a about few days.

 Instead of doing a simplified version of the 15 puzzle I decided to do the "normal" one to challenge myself.
 This was something that I decided to implement because it would make the game closer to the original but also as an additional feature to the project.